sillygod/go-promise/readme.md

 # Example Usages

 a simple example list in the following.
+Note I ignore the package name (promise)

 ```golang